.

 de facto.adjective

-actual (de facto legislation); actually exercising power though not officially established by We the People in accordance with the United States of America original 1776 Constitution (a de facto government such as was put into force by the cabal's concocted Maritime/Admiralty quasi corporate law mess of a system of rules, regulations, statutes, laid down in opposition to the original 1776 Constitution, which they usurped)
+not by constitutional law; actual (de facto legislation); actually exercising power though not officially established by We the People in accordance with the law of United States of America original 1776 Constitution (a de facto government such as was put into force by the cabal's concocted Maritime/Admiralty quasi corporate law mess of a system of rules, regulations, statutes, laid down in opposition to the original 1776 Constitution, which they usurped)

 de facto.adverb